oracle-livelabs/goldengate/ggs-bidirectional-replication/create/create.md

 ## Task 2: Register the source database

-First, follow the steps below to register the source Oracle Autonomous Transaction Processing \(ATP\) Database.
+While OCI GoldenGate creates your deployment, you can register the source Oracle Autonomous Transaction Processing \(ATP\) Database.

 1. Use the Oracle Cloud Console breadcrumb to navigate back to the GoldenGate page.